nextflow-io/nextflow/docs/install.md

     chmod -x nextflow-24.10.1-dist
     ```

-3. Then you can use it as a drop-in replacement for `nextflow` command, e.g.
+3. Then you can use it as a drop-in replacement for `nextflow` command.
+For example:

     ```
     ./nextflow-24.10.1-dist run hello